 If you don't intend to apply the tanner to your entire skin surface, then feather it in to those areas by gradually applying a thinner layer.
 Don't stop abruptly, leaving a big color difference.
 Self tanner application is a lot like painting and you can dial in the color.

 There are tons of options available.
 I prefer a thinner product that allows you to put your moisturizer on top without feeling heavy or greasy.
 My favorites:

 - Avene Moisturizing Self-Tanning Lotion My new favorite!
-It has a light feel, no heavy fragrance and a relatively hypoallergenic base that’s perfect under my AHA Body Lotion.
+It has a light feel, no heavy fragrance and a relatively hypoallergenic base that's perfect under my Glycolic Acid Body Lotion.

 - Clarins Gelee Auto Bronzante Express.
 Clarins consistently gets high ratings for its self-tanners.
 I used this product for years and it, too, works well under moisturizer.
 The fragrance is subtle and the color is good.